Quitman, Texas: Geography

 According to the United States Census Bureau, the city has a total area of 1.886 sqmi.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Quitman has a humid subtropical climate, Cfa on climate maps.

 Government

 Quitman operates under a mayor-council form of government in which the mayor is the head.
-The mayor, with advice from the council, hires a professional administrator who oversees the day-to-day operation of the city. the mayor is Randy Dunn.
+The mayor, with advice from the council, hires a professional administrator who oversees the day-to-day operation of the city.

 Demographics

 As of the 2020 United States census, there were 1,942 people, 824 households, and 559 families residing in the city.